-The Commission approved the Notice of Proposed Expedited Rulemaking amending Article 6 (Rules of Practice Before the Commission) at the September 6, 2017 Commission Meeting.
-The Commission will review the final expedited rulemaking at their December 1, 2017 meeting.
+The Commission approved the Notice of Proposed Rulemaking amending Article 3 (Taking and Handling of Wildlife) at the February 16, 2018 Commission Meeting.
+The Commission will review the final rulemaking at their May 4, 2018 meeting.

 Newly Amended Rules That Are Effective, But Have Not Yet Been Codified